rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/Models/Audio/README.md

-Audio models will create automatically.
+Audio models will create automatically with *speaker_recognition.py*.